-God is calling his young people who are part of one body to treat each other with kindness.
-When we treat each other with kindness this means we are stopping to think before we speak, and therefore, also controlling our tongue.
+God calls his young people who are part of one body to treat each other with kindness.
+When we think about what we say before we speak, we are treating each other with kindness.

 “Wherefore, my beloved brethren, let every man be swift to hear, slow to speak, slow to wrath:”

 Sometimes we find we are too slow to hear and too fast to speak.
-In James 1:19 the writer is challenging us to be swift to hear what is being said and slow to respond.
+In James 1:19, the writer challenges us to be swift to hear what is said and slow to respond.